davenquinn/xenoliths/paper/text/chapters/05-discussion.md

-it follows that the mantle lithosphere of the region was constructed from partly subducted Farallon plate upper mantle at some point late in the Franciscan accretionary history, or by some other mechanism following the cessation of Farallon plate subduction.
+it follows that the mantle lithosphere of the region was constructed from partly subducted Farallon plate upper mantle at some point late in the Franciscan accretionary history, or by some other mechanism following the cessation of Farallon plate subduction with the establishment of the San Andreas transform system.
 The geologic history of the region integrated with crustal structure constraints pose viable alternatives for these mechanisms.

-# Late Cenozoic tectonic history and regional crustal structure
+## Late Cenozoic tectonic history and regional crustal structure

 In Oligocene to early Miocene time the Pacific-Farallon spreading ridge obliquely impinged into the SW Cordillera subduction zone leading to the